Watch out little legs. My lanky ones are after you! – Special Occasions #3

 Last but by no means least is the imagination of Ronnie Corbett and his shaggy dog stories – our Stevie is a past master at table topics and can spin a yarn – using up every second of his two and a half minutes.

 I mean, this is the guy who flew back from Timbuktu in a microlight in hurricane winds in the dark with nothing but a mankini on to hide his modesty.
-What’s more he had zero fuel!
-And yet he negotiated the landing and arrived safe and sound … this time.
+He had zero fuel!
+And yet he negotiated the landing and still arrived safe and sound.